julia-actions/cache/README.md

 - `cache-name` - The cache key prefix.
 Defaults to `julia-cache-${{ github.workflow }}-${{ github.job }}`.
 The key body automatically includes matrix vars and the OS.
 Include any other parameters/details in this prefix to ensure one unique cache key per concurrent job type.
 - `include-matrix` - Whether to include the matrix values when constructing the cache key.
 Defaults to `true`.
-- `depot` - Path to the Julia [depot](https://pkgdocs.julialang.org/v1/glossary/) where cached data will be saved to and restored from.
+- `depot` - Path to a Julia [depot](https://pkgdocs.julialang.org/v1/glossary/) directory where cached data will be saved to and restored from.
 Defaults to `~/.julia`.
 - `cache-artifacts` - Whether to cache the depot's `artifacts` directory.
 Defaults to `true`.
 - `cache-packages` - Whether to cache the depot's `packages` directory.
 Defaults to `true`.
 - `cache-registries` - Whether to cache the depot's `registries` directory.
 Defaults to `false`.
 Disabled to ensure CI gets latest versions.